WalletWasabi/WasabiDoc/docs/using-wasabi/Joinmarket.md

 ## Joinmarket + Wasabi

 The advantage of Joinmarket is that the taker can coordinate tailor-made mixes, and that the maker gets paid to join.
-The problem with Joinmarket is that the taker can spy on the makers.
+The problem with Joinmarket is that the maker has no privacy against the coordinating taker.
 The advantage of Wasabi is that the coordinator cannot spy, and that Wasabi mixes achieve high anonset.
 The problem with Wasabi is that there are standardized equal value output amounts.